eternal-flame-AD/pow-buster/README.md

 - Requires AVX-512 CPU or a [wgpu](https://wgpu.rs) compatible GPU
 - Only builds on nightly Rust because avx512 intrinsics are not stable yet
-- This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(64e7, 1/\text{difficulty})$ chance of failure for any particular hash, which for 1e8 (takes about 10 seconds on a browser) is about 0.1%, the GPU solver has much lower failure rate.
+- This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser) is about 0.03%, the GPU solver has much lower failure rate.
 - The WGSL implementation is not optimized for performance, it has some major problems:
   1. Didn't use vectorized arithmetic.
   2. Didn't use workgroup shared memory.